Watch Dogs: Legion: Critical response

-Watch Dogs: Legion received "mixed or average" reviews on all platforms except on Xbox One which received "generally favorable" reviews, according to review aggregator Metacritic.
+Watch Dogs: Legion received "mixed or average" reviews from critics, while the Xbox One version received "generally favorable" reviews, according to review aggregator website Metacritic.

-Electronic Gaming Monthly's Michael Goroff, who gave one of these reviews, remarked that the game "offers a novel way to experience an open world, with its interconnected NPCs and the introduction of permadeath to the genre", noting that in this aspect the game provided a real relationship between players and the characters they recruited, particularly in ensuring their survival during a playthrough.
-However, Goroff noted that this aspect had a flaw, pointing out that other NPCs already recruited wouldn't react like allies when the current operative runs into them while dealing with hostiles, and that there were limitations in that players would need to search amongst considerable numbers of NPCs to find those with skills they wanted.
+Electronic Gaming Monthly's Michael Goroff remarked that the game "offers a novel way to experience an open world, with its interconnected NPCs and the introduction of permadeath to the genre", noting that this aspect provided a real relationship between players and the characters they recruited, particularly in ensuring their survival during a playthrough.
+However, Goroff criticised that the recruited NPCs would not react like allies when the current operative runs into them while dealing with hostiles, and that players would need to search through considerable numbers of NPCs to find those with skills they wanted.

-VG247's Lauren Aitken was critical of the background of the game's story and the repetitive nature of missions, noting how their structure remains the same even when the "difficulty suddenly ramps up after the 404 and Skye Larsen storylines", while pointing out that each mission strand's storyline was relatively "short".
-The lack of uniqueness in the NPCs' accents was also criticized, with Aitken adding that players would mostly find it useful to go primarily for those with hacking skills, due to how much of the game requires these.
+VG247's Lauren Aitken was critical of the background of the game's story and the repetitive nature of missions, noting how their structure remains the same even when the "difficulty suddenly ramps up after the 404 and Skye Larsen storylines", while pointing out that each mission strand's storyline was relatively short.
+The lack of uniqueness in the NPCs' accents was also criticised, with Aitken adding that players would mostly find it useful to go primarily for those with hacking skills, due to how much of the game requires these.
 Overall, they found that the game would be of interest mostly to "Watch Dogs fans and more die-hard anarchists".